pjanec/dirigent/README.md

 Errors related to FolderWatcher (path not valid etc.) are logged only info agent's log file.
 Error results in FolderWather not being installed.

 ### Environment Variable for processes started by Dirigent Agent

+As any other process in Windows OS, the processes started by Dirigent inherit the environment variables of their parent process, i.e. the Dirigent agent itself.

+The variables in the Dirigent agent's environment can be manipulated at runtime via the `SetVars` command.

 Dirigent agent defines the following special variables for an app started from the launch plan: